Cincom

 1- Which businesses benefit the most from customer experience management?

 Every business that interacts with customers can benefit from Customer Experience Management (CXM).
-However, industries that require compliant, secure, and personalized communication should prioritize CX management the most.
+However, industries that require compliant, secure, and personalized communication should prioritize managing customer experience.
 These include life insurance, health insurance, property & casualty insurance, and financial services, where regulatory requirements and customer trust are critical.

 2- How does customer experience management improve regulatory compliance and data security?